immstudios/conti/README.md

 (directory with your video files)

-By default, Conti streams in RTP over multicast to `rtp://224.0.0.1:2000`, but you can change thedestination as well as encoding profile too.
+By default, Conti streams in RTP over multicast to `rtp://224.0.0.1:2000`, but you can change the destination as well as the encoding profile(s).

 Start `./conti.py` and tune your station:
 Start VLC on any machine in your network, hit ctrl+n and enter `rtp://@224.0.0.1:2000`.